EugeniaVoytik/test_website/full_guide.md

 #### THERMO RAW format

-1. Install [Thermo MS File Reader](https://thermo.flexnetoperations.com/control/thmo/product?plneID=632401) v.3.1 x64 or x32 (depending on your architecture) on your computer.
+1. Install [Thermo MS File Reader](https://thermo.flexnetoperations.com/control/thmo/product?plneID=632401) v.3.1 x64 or x32 (depending on your computer architecture).
 * If you do not already have an access to Thermo Scientific Software Portal, please, register on the web page.